Nottingham City Hospital

 Nottingham City Hospital is a large hospital located in Nottingham, England.
 It occupies a large 90 acre site on the ring road to the North of the city centre.
-It is composed of many buildings, most of which are joined together by long corridors.
+It is composed of many buildings, most of which are joined by long corridors.
 Buildings include a leisure club, a Maggies Centre for people with cancer, and a patient hotel.
 It is managed by the Nottingham University Hospitals NHS Trust.

 History

 The hospital has its origins in a workhouse built in York Street in 1729 which was demolished to make way for an extension to the Manchester, Sheffield and Lincolnshire Railway in 1895.
 It re-opened as the Bagthorpe Workhouse and Infirmary on 18 March 1903.
 It served as a military hospital during the First World War and the Second World War.

 The Bagthorpe Infirmary became the City Infirmary in 1930 and the City Hospital in 1937 before joining the National Health Service in 1948.
 The Nottingham School of Physiotherapy was opened by Group Captain Douglas Bader in 1965.
 The Bagthorpe Workhouse, which had developed into a facility for the elderly known as Sherwood Hospital, closed as a separate entity in 1983.

 The Medical Research Centre was opened by the Duchess of Gloucester in 1986 and a new CT body scanner was unveiled by Princess Margaret in 1988.
 The Duke of Kent opened the department of clinical radiology and medical physics in 1992 and a new patient hotel came into use in 1994.
 The Nottingham Breast Institute was opened by Prince Charles in 2004 and a Maggie's Centre was opened by Sir Paul Smith in 2011.